Similar to Santa, Facebook is constantly watching over your business’s activity on Facebook to determine how “nice” your content is.

 Steer clear of posting too many images or off-topic content to avoid increasing your negative feedback rate.
 Instead, focus on quality content that’s relevant to your audience.

 Facebook keeps track of the last fifty people or pages a fan interacted with, and gives a small boost to the visibility of those last fifty people/pages in the news feed.
 These interactions include engagement, profile, and photos views.
 As a business page, it is ideal to be a part of those last fifty interactions in order to ensure your content gets seen.
 If you go too long without posting, you risk the chance of falling out of a fan’s last fifty interactions.

 What can you do?

-Set an attainable goal for the amount of posts you want to publish each week — I recommend 3-4 times a week.
+Set an attainable goal for the number of posts you want to publish each week — I recommend posting 3-4 times a week.
 By sticking to a schedule, you’ll generate regular engagement (Facebook’s News Feed Algorithm likes this).
 It’s easy to lose track of the week and miss a post.
-Consider using the Facebook Scheduler to schedule half of your weekly posts at the start of the week to keep you on track.
+Consider using Social in Constant Contact to schedule half of your weekly posts at the start of the week to keep you on track.

 Focus on quality content

 Facebook’s News Feed Algorithm may sound intimidating, but you better not pout, and you definitely better not cry, because getting on Facebook’s “nice list” is not that hard.
 Just focus on creating quality, engaging content that your fans will love, and when Facebook makes their list and checks it twice, you will find yourself on their “nice list”!